 The primary guidance1 of the Quran is that people correct their belief, act upon the Shariah and remember Allah always2.
 Allah Almighty sent his noble Prophet, Muhammad, (peace be upon him) to explain, expand and exemplify the Quran to the people.3 The sahabah (may Allah be pleased with them) emulated his example and spread the message far and wide.
 The ulama, are the successors of the Prophet4 and hence follow in his footsteps.
 They fulfil the objectives of the din and preserve it untainted generation after generation.

 To be classed an Alim is the greatest of honour and the heaviest of burden.
-An Alim commits to living by the highest standards of the din for the sake of Allah and be a beacon for those who aspire to please Allah Almighty.
-True honour and success is with Allah Almighty alone.
+An Alim commits to living by the highest standards of the din for the sake of Allah and to be a beacon for those who aspire to please Allah Almighty.
+True honour and success are with Allah Almighty alone.
 This requires knowledge (ilm), discipline (amal) and the presence of mind (ihsan).

 The aim of this programme is to produce ulama who:

 - have deep knowledge and appreciation of the din